SandeepTheDev/complete-javascript/03-scope/README.md

 ## const keyword

-Variable declared with `const` keyword cannot be redeclared or reassgin it but you can change or mutate the non primitive type values.
+Variable declared with `const` keyword cannot be redeclared or reassign it but you can change or mutate the non primitive type values.

 ```js
 // Primitive values with const